US: Senate Republicans block inquiry into Capitol riot | DW | 28.05.2021

 US Senate Republicans on Friday blocked a bill that would set up an independent commission to investigate the deadly riot at the Capitol building on January 6.
 The bill had bipartisan support from Democrats and a few moderate Republicans in the chamber.

 The bill failed to pass the chamber in a 54 to 35 vote.
-The Senate filibuster requires 60 votes for legislation to pass the chamber, or else it will be blocked.
+The Senate filibuster requires 60 yes votes for legislation to move forward, or else it will be blocked.

 Six Republicans joined Democrats in the chamber to vote in favor of the legislation.